zeglup/MediaBundle/README.md

 ```
 <script src="{{ asset('bundles/donjohnmedia/js/media.js') }}"></script>
 ```
-In case you don't want the waesome javascript feature, set the "mediazone" option to false in either MediaType or MediaCollectionType.
+In case you don't want the awesome javascript feature, set the "mediazone" option to false in either MediaType or MediaCollectionType.
 You will fall back to raw file inputs